 Real estate made me get real comfy with Google maps real fast.
 Because of my job, I have gotten to know my city incredibly well and my ability to navigate around town and find alternate routes to most places boggles my husband’s mind all the time.

 I also had to learn real estate trial by fire style.
-My dad was my boss, mentor and partner.
+My dad is my boss, mentor and partner.
 He has 40 years of experience in the real estate game and I am super grateful to have learned from him.
-Now I’d like to think I’m his boss 😉

 Since moving back and starting a career in real estate I have learned and experienced so much.
 There is never a dull moment and no two deals are ever the same.
 It’s certainly not a profession for the faint of heart.